Postal voting: Spain

 In Spain, for European, regional and municipal elections, voters who will be absent from their town on election day or are ill or disabled, may request a postal vote at a post office.
 The application must be submitted personally or through a representative in case of illness or disability certified by a medical certificate.

+Sweden

+Swedish citizens living abroad may vote by post.

 Switzerland

 Swiss federal law allows postal voting in all federal elections and referendums, and all cantons also allow it for cantonal ballot issues.
 All voters receive their personal ballot by mail and may either cast it at a polling station or mail it back.
 As of 2019, approximately 90% of Swiss voters cast ballots using Remote Postal Voting.

 United Kingdom

 Absentee voting in the United Kingdom is allowed by proxy or post (known as postal voting on demand) for any elector.
 Postal voting does not require a reason, apart from in Northern Ireland, where postal voting is available only if it would be unreasonable to expect a voter to go to a polling station on polling day as a result of employment, disability or education restrictions.
-Postal voting is common in the United Kingdom, 8.4 million postal votes were issued, 18% of the UK electorate (18.2% England, 19.4% Scotland, 19.4% Wales and 1.9% N.Ireland) in the 2017 general election.
+Postal voting is common in the United Kingdom; 8.4 million postal votes were issued, 18% of the UK electorate (18.2% England, 19.4% Scotland, 19.4% Wales and 1.9% N.Ireland) in the 2017 general election.

 Proxy voting is allowed for people who will be away, working, or medically disabled, anyone eligible to vote in the election may be a proxy for close relatives and two unrelated people.
 The proxy voter for an elector can also be a postal voter, known as Postal Proxy voting.
 If a person becomes unable to vote in person within 6 days of an election, including up to 5pm on the polling day, they can apply for another person to vote on their behalf as an emergency proxy.

-Postal voting in the UK has been (allegedly) subject to fraud, undue influence, theft and tampering, other forms of voting have also been subject to fraud.
+Postal voting in the UK has been (allegedly) subject to fraud, undue influence, theft and tampering; other forms of voting have also been subject to fraud.
 The number of cases reported to or by the Electoral Commission however is low. "[T]hese concerns need to be balanced by the fact that it is entirely legitimate for political parties to encourage electors to vote, be it in person or by post".